Methodology

-The Crucibl methodology operationalizes 30+ years of Cognitive Load Theory through a 10-principle framework, four faculty-facing components, and a coordinated multi-agent pedagogy stack.
+The Crucibl methodology operationalizes 30+ years of Cognitive Load Theory through a 10-principle framework, four faculty-facing components, and embedded AI instructional agents delivering Socratic teaching, scaffolded practice with formative feedback, and assessment inside an audit-trail substrate.

 The dominant assumption in AI-for-education has been that more capability equals better learning.
 The empirical record says the opposite.
-Cognitive Load Theory (Sweller, 1988; Sweller, van Merriënboer, & Paas, 1998) establishes that learning requires productive struggle within the bounds of working memory capacity.
+Cognitive Load Theory (Sweller, 1988; Sweller, van Merriënboer, & Paas, 1998) establishes that learning requires the productive-struggle zone within the bounds of working memory capacity.
 AI that removes the struggle removes the learning along with it.

 Crucibl's framework treats AI capability as the raw material of pedagogy rather than the product.
 The pedagogical work is in deciding what AI must not do at each phase of skill acquisition — and in instrumenting the design so faculty can verify that the constraints held.